shifteverywhere/dime-dotnet/README.md

 var exported = message.Export();
 ```

-Message is signed with a previously created key, which is associated with the issuer (sender).
-Finally, the message is exported to a Di:ME encoded string that can be send to the audience (receiver).
+The message is signed with a previously created key, which is associated with the issuer (sender).
+Finally, the message is exported to a Di:ME encoded string that can be sent to the audience (receiver).

 ### End-to-end encrypted message example